Immunisation for Health Care Workers and Quarantine Workers Policy

 The Job Pack PDF available for the role you are applying for will detail whether the role is determined as requiring Category A or Category B immune status.
-Information about such requirements can be found within the Immunisation for Health Care Workers in South Australia Policy Directive (PDF 638KB)and the frequently asked questions (PDF 301KB).
+Information about such requirements can be found within the Immunisation for Health Care Workers and Quarantine Workers in South Australia Policy Directive (PDF 401KB) and the frequently asked questions (PDF 301KB).

 You will be required to submit the Prospective SA Health employees (Pre-employment) -HCW Immunisation Screening Form and Certificate of Compliance (PDF 500KB).
 You will have the opportunity to upload this information within the application form, or if you are short-listed for an interview you may submit the documents at the time of the interview.